One of the many questions our customers ask with regards to conservatories is – do I need planning permission for my conservatory?

 If it doesn’t, you may need to get retrospective planning consent.

-What is retrospective planning permission?
+What is retrospective planning permission for a conservatory?

 Retrospective planning permission is an opportunity to gain legislative consent after the development has commenced or been built.